 |Product Eligibility||– Applicable to products which are wholly or partly produced from biobased raw materials

 – Not applicable to medical products, fuels with fossil components, and products that are poisonous, acidic, carcinogenic, mutagenic or harmful to the environment

 |– Must be at least 20% biobased according to ASTM D6866, CEN/TS 16137 or ISO 16620

 – Must be at least 50% organic according to DIN 18128 or EN 13039

 |Certification Validity||– 6 years (verification testing is performed in the second and fourth year of validity to ensure compliance)|

 Note: For applicants whose products do not meet the required minimum biobased content, a biobased content certification can be issued but they are not allowed to use the DIN-Geprüft Biobased certification mark.

 Located in Miami, Florida, Beta Analytic supports the biobased industry by providing fast, accurate, high-quality ASTM D6866, CEN/TS 16137 and ISO 16620 testing.
 It is an ISO/IEC 17025:2017-accredited testing laboratory operating in conformance with ISO 9001:2008 management system requirements.
-The lab has offices and representatives in São Paulo, Brazil; Xiamen, China; Dublin, Ireland; Nagoya, Japan; Seoul, South Korea; and London, UK.
+The lab has offices and representatives in São Paulo, Brazil; Xiamen, China; Madrid, Spain; Nagoya, Japan; Seoul, South Korea; and London, UK.